PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-november-2024.md

 ## PrestaShop Live Update - November 2024

 During this Live Update, members of the Seamless Upgrade and extensibility team from PrestaShop SA presented an upcoming seventh version of the [autoupgrade](https://github.com/PrestaShop/autoupgrade) module, which will now be called the Upgrade Assistant module.
+This presentation was originally showcased at the PrestaShop Developer Conference 2024, and we were happy to bring it to you during this Live Update.

 I also talked briefly about the [PrestaShop Developer Conference](https://events.prestashop.com/prestashop-developer-conference/en/sessions) and reminded you about the [PrestaShop Project Newsletter]({{< relref "/news/posts/2024/introducing-prestashop-project-newsletter" >}}), a new initiative we launched recently.